Why Meditation and Yoga for traumatic brain injury?

-I think of stroke survivors like an aloe plant.
+I think of survivors of brain injuries like an aloe plant.
 Even though the exterior may be ruff and hard to handle, the inside is full of good stuff.

 So, I started slowly while I had to take a break from rehab for insurance purposes.
 Meditation was already apart of my healing process as I was doing "body scanning" to send healing energy to those parts of my body that needed it the most.
 When I started back into formal physical therapy, my balance, strength and flexibility had improved, even though the same pains remained in various degrees.
 What I noticed most during this time was meditation helped me deal with the pain I was not able to escape.

 As my practice increased, I was introduced to a yoga teacher training for educator.
 Having been a former pre-k educator, and having seen various body sizes and abilities in their presentation video, I applied and was accepted.
 I completed a 200 hour Yoga Alliance approved yoga teacher training to increase my knowledge, practice and teach others.